 According to Table \ref{alabation_perf}, the complete PartPrompt achieves the best performance among all variants, demonstrating the effectiveness of each component.
 Notably, variants \textcircled{8} and \textcircled{9}, which rely solely on the parse tree, also achieve commendable results.
-The variant \textcircled{8} even outperforms two state-of-the-art selective methods: Selective-Context and LLMLingua.
+The variant \textcircled{8} even outperforms three baseline selective methods: Selective-Context, LLMLingua and LongLLMLingua.
 These observations imply that the parse tree, analyzed by linguistic rules, holds valuable information for prompt compression.
-Furthermore, the performance of variants \textcircled{4}, \textcircled{5}, \textcircled{6}, and \textcircled{7} decreases as the corresponding component removes, which also reflects the positive contributions of each component.
+Furthermore, the performance of variants \textcircled{4}, \textcircled{5}, \textcircled{6}, and \textcircled{7} decreases as the corresponding component removes, which also reflects their positive contributions.

 Figure \ref{ablationtree} annotates the rise and drop of BS-F1 scores in the ablation study.
-First, it is evident that the token value adjustment yields a significant performance improvement (3.78\%), which verifies the significance of considering human writing logic in prompt compression.
+First, it is evident that the first node adjustment (comparing to the variant \textcircled{0}) yields a significant performance improvement (3.98\%), which verifies the significance of considering human writing logic in prompt compression.
 Second, variants \textcircled{8} and \textcircled{9} consider the parse tree, while variants \textcircled{1} and \textcircled{2} consider both the parse tree and information entropy and thereby obtain better performance (0.35\% and 1.73\%) respectively.
 This observation indicates that the parse tree and the information entropy are complementary to each other in prompt compression.